rfun/tethys/docs/installation/application.rst

 * **version**: Indicated the version of the :file:`install.yml` file.
 Current default : 1.0
 * **name**: This should match the app-package name in your setup.py

-* **conda/skip**: If enabled, it will skip the installation of dependencies and channels
+* **conda/skip**: If enabled, it will skip the installation of dependencies and channels.
+This option is set to `False` by default.

 * **conda/channels**: List of conda channels that need to be searched for dependency installation.
 Only specify any conda channels that are apart from the default.

 * **conda/dependencies**: List of python dependencies that need to be installed by conda.
 These may be entered in the format ``pyshp=2.0.0`` to download a specific version.

 * **Post**: A list of shell scripts that you would want to run after the installation is complete.
-This option can be used to initialize workspaces/databases etc.
+This option can be used to initialize workspaces/databases etc. These shell scripts should be present in the same directory as setup.py

 .. _tethys_services_yml: